AhmetZamanis/KaggleStoreSales/ReportPart1.md

     3  2013-01-04     93.1200
     4  2013-01-07     93.2000

-**transactions.csv** consists of the daily number of transactions at a store.
-Another potentially useful feature.
-Each row is the number of transactions in all categories, one day, at one store.
+**transactions.csv** consists of the daily number of transactions at each store.
+Note that only store 25 is recorded for the first day, so it’s likely all stores aren’t open in all days.

 ``` python
 print(df_trans.head(5))